infinum/ngx-nuts-and-bolts/ngx-nuts-and-bolts-docs/docs/services/environment-variables.md

 ## 2. Example applications

 Please check out the source code repository for two example applications.
+Example applications use standalone components for bootstrapping the app, but the same principles apply to module-based apps.

 ### 2.1 Single-page App with fetching

 [`apps/environment-variables-fetch-example`](https://github.com/infinum/ngx-nuts-and-bolts/tree/main/apps/environment-variables-fetch-example) demonstrates an example that uses `provideEnvironmentVariables` provider.
-In `main.ts` (before the application is loaded), `./assets/env.json` is fetched using `fetch` and the application is bootstrapped with the `provideEnvironmentVariables` provider set in in `main.ts` instead of `app.module.ts` (as you would do usually).
+In `main.ts` (before the application is loaded), `./assets/env.json` is fetched using `fetch` and the application is bootstrapped with the `provideEnvironmentVariables` provider.
 You can start this example with `npm run start:environment-variables-fetch-example`.

 ### 2.2 Angular Universal App with SSR

 [`apps/environment-variables-ssr-example`](https://github.com/infinum/ngx-nuts-and-bolts/tree/main/apps/environment-variables-ssr-example) uses `provideUniversalEnvironmentVariables` provider.
 The application has to be started with environment variables exposed to the node process that is running the SSR app.
 You can start this example with `npm run start:environment-variables-ssr-example`.

 For this example, `Foo` variable is set as public, and `Bar` is set as private.
-That is why you don't see value for `Bar` in browser, but you will see it in console of the node process.
+That is why you don't see value for `Bar` in the browser, but you will see it in the console of the node process.

 ## 3. Unit testing